ailarMahdizadeh/MAG/README.md

 2) Modification

-Following to "Data aquisition" step, the modification of this code is based 200 and 329 ROIs that affected number of layers, their shapes and so on.
+Following to "Data aquisition" step, the modification of this code is based 200 and 329 ROIs that has affected number of layers, their shapes and so on.